All

 How long does it take for the hair transplant to heal after BHT?

-Umar performs hair transplantation using very tiny devices to prepare the recipient areas with slits into which the donor hair units are implanted.
+Dr U performs hair transplantation using very tiny devices to prepare the recipient areas with slits into which the donor hair units are implanted.
 These tiny slits are created in the most minimally traumatic manner that makes the healing course rapid after the hair transplant.
 Because of the microsurgical technique used by Dr. Umar and his unique approach of hair transplantation of using body hair (BHT) extractions, the hair transplant will ensure the smallest wounding process, and healing for patients has been very remarkable.
 Patients are often able resume their daily lives and most normal activities the very next day.
 The time for which the signs of surgery are completely gone has ranged from 3 weeks to 4 months on the average.
+Read more about wound healing post body hair transplantation here.

 What is the most important aspect of the whole transplantation process?

 Finding the right hair surgeon to perform your hair transplantation is the most important decision for the whole process.
 Having your hair transplant done by an unethical or inexperienced hair surgeon can lead to more turmoil in the future then helping you improve your life.
 Dr. Umar believes against the sales behavior that reflects many strip surgery clinics.
 He believes in the integrity of the FUE procedure, and that is why Dr. Umar chooses to specialize in FUE due to its minimally invasive and scalpel free requirements.
 This provides the patient with less pain, more natural results, and most especially, a linear scar free donor area.
-Dr. Umar is a pioneer in the practice of FUE and has even taken the step to advance the procedure into one of his own, which he calls the Single Follicle Extraction and Transfer (SFET) method.
-SFET allows for the usage of body hair (BHT) for hair transplant, which gives hope to many patients who have a limited number or no donor hair at all to have the hair transplant that they finally desired for.
+Dr. Umar is a pioneer in the practice of FUE and has even taken the step to advance the procedure into one of his own, which he calls the UGraft.
+UGraft advanced FUE allows for the usage of body hair (BHT) for hair transplant, which gives hope to many patients who have a limited number or no donor hair at all to have the hair transplant that they finally desired for.

 What are the characteristics of pattern baldness?

 The typical characteristics of male pattern baldness begin with the receding of the hairline which eventually leads to bald spots on the top of the head.
-Male pattern baldness also tend to affect men who possess more testosterone in the body because testosterone that converts to the hormone dihydrotestosterone (DHT) will trigger the interaction with hair follicles that are susceptibly vulnerable to the affects of DHT, causing hair to fall out.
+Male pattern baldness also tend to affect men whose hair follicles possess a higher sensitivity to normal levels of testosterone.
+This testosterone which converts to the hormone dihydrotestosterone (DHT) will trigger the interaction with hair follicles that are vulnerable to the affects of DHT, causing hair to fall out.
 Women can also experience hair loss due to heredity and age, but they will experience it more especially after menopause and stress.
 The pattern of female hair loss is different from that of men because women usually have hair loss occurring throughout their scalp while the front remains decently covered and intact.

 Is it beneficial to use Propecia after a hair transplant?